Skip to content

 Top Programs

 The fields Douglas J Aveda Institute awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Douglas J Aveda Institute's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Douglas J Aveda Institute's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 As a private institution in East Lansing, Michigan, Douglas J Aveda Institute enrolls students across a range of programs.
-The school reports a graduation rate of roughly 76%.
+The graduation rate is roughly 76%.

-After financial aid, the average net price at Douglas J Aveda Institute — the real out-of-pocket cost once federal grants and scholarships are applied — is about $25,357.
+The average net price at Douglas J Aveda Institute, the amount students actually pay each year after federal grants and scholarships, is about $25,357.
 Students from families earning under $30,000 typically pay closer to $22,881 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $6,333.
+The median graduate leaves with about $6,333 in federal student loans.

-Ten years out, alumni of Douglas J Aveda Institute report median earnings of $26,849; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Douglas J Aveda Institute report median earnings of $26,849, a figure worth comparing against the cost of attendance before enrolling.

-Douglas J Aveda Institute is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.04%, a more modest figure.
-Access is narrower — only about 3.4% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Douglas J Aveda Institute is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.04%, a more modest figure.
+Access is narrower: only about 3.4% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 1.1% go on to reach the top of the income ladder.
-The median family income of students sits near $93,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $93,600, a snapshot of the campus's socioeconomic mix.

 Similar Schools